greck2908/gulp/docs/getting-started/using-plugins.md

 ## Conditional plugins

-Since plugin operations shouldn't be file-type-aware, you may need a plugin like `gulp-if` or `gulp-filter` to transform subsets of files.
+Since plugin operations shouldn't be file-type-aware, you may need a plugin like [gulp-if][gulp-if-package] to transform subsets of files.

 ```js
 const { src, dest } = require('gulp');